The female designers we're celebrating this International Women's Day

 KAREN WALKER

-Karen Walker is perhaps one of the most recognisable and respected New Zealand fashion brands to date, but don’t just take our word for it.
+is perhaps one of the most recognisable and respected New Zealand fashion brands to date, but don’t just take our word for it.
 Her influence can not only be spotted through the iconic Runway Girl motifs worn by many, but she has also consistently ranked in the Business of Fashion's powerhouse BoF 500.
 Her infectious energy translates through beautiful ready-to-wear pieces, often boasting vivid patterns and curated colour schemes.
-Whilst it may be considered one of New Zealand’s heritage brands, in 2025, Karen Walker maintains its influence through initiatives, collections and viral campaigns that not only keep up with its ever-evolving fashion landscape and audience, but lead it.
+Whilst it may be considered one of New Zealand’s heritage brands, in 2026, Karen Walker maintains its influence through initiatives, collections and viral campaigns that not only keep up with its ever-evolving fashion landscape and audience, but lead it.

 Via @bronwynfootwear